codyloyd/minotaur/docs/tutorial/README.md

 </html>
 ```

 Feel free to set up your HTML and CSS however you like.
-The important item here is the `<div id="game">` which TinyGame will use for setting up the game canvas.
+The critical item here is the `<div id="game">` which TinyGame uses to set up the game canvas.

-In `src/index.js` add the following code to import and initialize a new `Game` object.
+In `src/index.js`, add the following code to import and initialize a new `Game` object.

 ```javascript
 // src/index.js